ComBin/puppet-opensearch/REFERENCE.md

 #### Parameters

-The following parameters are available in the `elasticsearch::role` defined type:
+The following parameters are available in the `opensearch::role` defined type:

 * [`ensure`](#ensure)
 * [`mappings`](#mappings)